evodify/phasing-genomes/README.md

 # Genome phasing
 This is a pipeline to phase a genome into two homeologous subgenomes.
 The assumption is that there is limited recombination between two subgenomes (e.g. disomic inheritance).
 Parental genomes are required.

-The pipeline was developed to phase genomes of *Capsella bursa-pastoris* (Brassicaceae).
+Originally, the pipeline was developed to phase genomes of *Capsella bursa-pastoris* (Brassicaceae).

 The phasing is performed in two stages: